-In November 2017, through an indirect wholly-owned subsidiary, we entered into a master repurchase and securities contract agreement with Goldman Sachs Bank USA (the "Goldman Facility"), which provides advances up to \$500.0 million and matures in November 2021.
-In addition, the Goldman Facility contains a two-year amortization period subsequent to the November 2021 maturity, which allows for the refinancing or pay down of assets under the facility.
+In November 2017, through an indirect wholly-owned subsidiary, we entered into a master repurchase and securities contract agreement with Goldman Sachs Bank USA (the "Goldman Facility").
+During the fourth quarter of 2021, we amended the Goldman Facility to reduce the maximum borrowings from \$500.0 million to \$300.0 million and extended maturity to November 2023.
+In addition, the Goldman Facility contains a two-year amortization period subsequent to the November 2023 maturity, which allows for the refinancing or pay down of assets under the facility.
 Margin calls may occur any time at specified margin deficit thresholds.

-As of December 31, 2020, we had \$332.4 million of borrowings outstanding under the Goldman Facility secured by certain of our commercial mortgage loans.
+As of December 31, 2021, we had \$168.2 million of borrowings outstanding under the Goldman Facility secured by certain of our commercial mortgage loans.